Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Methodology

-The other FCNs variant FCN-32s, FCN-16s and FCN-8s are based on the another state-of-the-art classification network called which won localization challenge and made second position in classification challenge in the ImageNet ILSVRC-2014 competition \cite{simonyan2014very,long2015fully}.
-The difference between these models are the up-sampling layers with different pixel stride.
-As the name suggested by these FCNs variants, in FCN-32s, up-sampling is performed with the help of 32-pixel stride where as 16-pixel stride for FCN-16s and 8-pixel stride for FCN-8s.
+The other FCNs variants, FCN-32s, FCN-16s and FCN-8s, are based on another state-of-the-art classification network called VGG-16, which won the localization challenge and was in second position for the classification challenge in the ImageNet ILSVRC-2014 competition \cite{simonyan2014very}\cite{long2015fully}.
+The differences between these models are the up-sampling layers with different pixel stride.
+As the name suggested by these FCNs variants, in FCN-32s, up-sampling is performed with the help of 32-pixel stride whereas 16-pixel stride is used for FCN-16s and 8-pixel stride for FCN-8s.
 With the small pixel stride, the models were able to predict finer-grained analysis of the objects.
-Similarly, the same network parameters are used as of FCN-AlexNet to train these models.
+The same network parameters as FCN-AlexNet were used to train these models.